 Turkish Baths & Hammams in Istanbul

-Updated Date : 28.02.2024
+Updated Date : 12 February 2026

 Historical Hammams & Turkish Baths in Istanbul

-One of the unique traditions of Turkey is, of course, Turkish Baths.
-In Turkish, it is called 'Hammam.' there are some basics that every traveler needs to know before going to a bath, but what is precisely a Turkish Bath?
-A Turkish bath would have three sections.
+There are some basics that every traveler needs to know before going to a bath, but what is precisely a Turkish Bath?
+A Turkish bath would have three sections:

-The first section you would see is where you would be given room to change your costumes.
+The first section you would see is where you would be given room to change your clothes.
 After changing your outfits, you would wear the towels provided by the bath to be able to enter the second section.

 The second section is called the middle section.
 This name is given because the temperature here is a little low to prepare you for the heat before the hottest section of the bath.